-When and where bullying is most likely to happen in Boarding Bullying can take place anywhere at any time; however, it is most likely to be observed outside normal lesson time in communal areas such as:
+When and where bullying is most likely to happen in Boarding.

+Bullying can take place anywhere at any time; however, it is most likely to be observed outside normal lesson time in communal areas such as:

+- Designated social areas e.g. Grenier, Panthers' Café, the Dining Hall

+- Student rooms

+- Corridors and stairwells

+- Kitchens and common rooms

+- Toilets

-- Designated social areas e.g. Grenier, Panthers' Café, the Dining Hall. - Student rooms. - Corridors and stairwells - Kitchens and common rooms. - Toilets - Study Hall rooms - To reduce the likelihood of bullying taking place in these areas, the following preventative measures have been put in place: - Assemblies to inform students of appropriate behaviour. - Tutors on Duty to ensure effective supervision. - CCTV cameras in Léman Restaurant, corridors, and other communal areas.
+- Study Hall rooms.

+To reduce the likelihood of bullying taking place in these areas, the following preventative measures have been put in place:

+- Assemblies to inform students of appropriate behaviour - House Staff on duty to ensure effective supervision - CCTV cameras in Léman Restaurant, corridors, and other communal areas.

-Any suspicions of bullying should be reported to the student's tutor and Boarding Management.
+Any suspicions of bullying should be reported to House Staff and Boarding Management.